Gambling in Cambodia: Casino industry

-Gambling is illegal in all of the countries sharing borders with Cambodia.
-Communist governments in Vietnam and Laos ban gambling and the strict Buddhist cultures of Thailand and Myanmar also prohibit gaming.
+In Cambodia, it is illegal for citizens to gamble.
+Only foreigners are allowed to bet in Cambodia's casinos.
+Border areas such as Poipet (Thai border with Cambodia) and Bavet (Vietnamese border with Cambodia) have numerous casinos allowing Thai and Vietnamese locals to gamble without the restrictions of their home countries.

 Beginning in the late 1990s, Cambodia has been building a casino industry to capitalize on this, constructing casinos in border towns and popular resort areas and enticing foreign gamblers while officially prohibiting its own citizens from entering.
-In border towns such as Poipet, O Smach and Bavet there are "casino strips" between border checkpoints so that foreign nationals may cross the border to gamble then return home without officially passing through the Cambodian checkpoint, thereby eliminating the need for visas.
+In border towns such as Poipet, O Smach and Bavet there are "casino strips" located next to the border where nearby foreigners can visit for gambling.
+A visa is still required for most foreign citizens but ASEAN member citizens can generally enter visa free for a period of time.

-In popular tourist resort areas, such as Koh Kong and Sihanoukville, casinos are open to anybody with a foreign passport and the largest casino in the country, Phnom Penh's Naga Casino, which has exclusive gaming rights within a 200 kilometer radius of the capital, has plans to operate a charter service to fly in wealthy customers from China.

-Cambodia's casino industry continues to grow.
+In popular tourist resort areas, such as Koh Kong and Sihanoukville, casinos are open to anybody with a foreign passport and the largest casino in the country, Phnom Penh's NagaWorld Casino, which has exclusive gaming rights within a 200 kilometer radius of the capital, has plans to operate a charter service to fly in wealthy customers from China.Cambodia's casino industry continues to grow.
 In 2011 US$20 million in tax revenue was generated.
 In 2014, 57 casinos provided an estimated $25 million in revenue to the national government, while in the first nine months of 2015, 75 casinos, with ten new establishments licensed in the third quarter alone, were responsible for $29 million in government revenue and $2 billion in income for casino owners, most of which are foreign investment companies.